logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ## Motivation 🔎
 "On va droit au but, allez voir le papier pour plus de detail."
 (TO DO).
 Time series forecasting consists of analyzing time series data to predict future trends based on historical information.
 It has many applications in real-world scenarios such as forecasting ECG recordings to anticipate cardiac arrhythmia, predicting electricity consumption to match future demand, or predicting stock market prices (an exciting topic in times of inflation).
 Multivariate long-term forecasting is notoriously challenging due to feature correlations and long-term temporal dependencies in time series.
-And transformers fail at it [are transformers really effective bla bla].
+And transformers fail at it [are transformers really effective bla bla] <d-cite key="zeng2022transformerseffectivetimeseries"></d-cite>.

 {% include figure.liquid path="assets/img/blog_samformer/meme_dogs.png" class="img-fluid rounded z-depth-0" zoomable=true %}